AutoMiningToken/amtEnviroment/README.md

 ## Loan protocol and related contracts testing

-The test for the loan protocol contract and the price feeder contract use the forked functionality of hardhat to achieve the close scenario as the real as posible.
-So this tests may be slower than the rest.

-For the testing of the priceFeeder contract it is required to change the values of BTCB price and AMT in the test code.
-For doing this you need to open the file `Testing/test/01 - Loan protocol/01-PriceFeeder.ts` and change the price defined as constant in 29 and 30
+We leverage Hardhat's forking functionality to create testing environments that closely mimic real-world scenarios.
+As a result, these tests may take longer to execute compared to others.

+To test the Price Feeder Contract effectively, it's essential to update the BTCB and AMT price values within the test code.
+Follow these steps to make the necessary changes:

+1. Locate the Test File: Navigate to the file Testing/test/01 - Loan protocol/01-PriceFeeder.ts.

+2. Update Price Values: Modify the price constants in lines 29 and 30 to reflect the current prices.
+The constants are structured as follows:

 ```typescript
   //This values need to be updated to work